 Section 179 deduction.
-A partner can elect to deduct all or part of the cost of certain assets under section 179 of the Internal Revenue Code.
+A partnership can elect to deduct all or part of the cost of certain assets under section 179 of the Internal Revenue Code.
+The deduction is passed through to the partners as a separately stated item.

 Limits.
 The section 179 deduction is subject to certain limits that apply to the partnership and to each partner.
 The partnership determines its section 179 deduction subject to the limits.
 It then allocates the deduction among its partners.